-Research and development expenses included stock-based compensation expense of \$3.4 million, \$2.6 million and \$2.7 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-We expect that research and development expenses will increase in absolute dollars as our mask tooling costs and other fabrication costs are expected to be higher in 2015 compared with 2014, as we continue to develop next generation products.
+Research and development expenses included stock-based compensation expense of \$2.7 million, \$3.4 million and \$2.6 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+We expect that research and development expenses will decrease in absolute dollars due to the reduction in force initiated in the first quarter of 2016 and reductions in computer-aided software license fees.